rivm-syso/me2tools/README.md

 ## Development

 This project is still under active development while we try to generalize the research code into usable functions.
-As such, features currently available in this package are still being enhanced and new features are continually getting added or updated.
+As such, features currently available in this package are still being enhanced, and new features are continually getting added or updated.
-Breaking changes of existing code will be documented in [NEWS](NEWS.md).
-If you encounter any bugs, have a suggestion or improvement please [open an issue](https://github.com/rivm-syso/me2tools/issues) or a [pull request](https://github.com/rivm-syso/me2tools/pulls).
+Breaking changes in existing code will be documented in [NEWS](NEWS.md).
+If you encounter any bugs or have a suggestion or improvement, please [open an issue](https://github.com/rivm-syso/me2tools/issues) or a [pull request](https://github.com/rivm-syso/me2tools/pulls).

 ## Example usage

 ### ME-2 data files
-For the examples we use the multitime demo file provided with the ME-2 package from Dr. Paatero.
+We use the multi-time demo file provided with the ME-2 package from Dr. Paatero for the examples.
 We ran the "2wmtdemo.ini" with numtaks = 10, generating results for 10 runs in the output files.
-It should be noted, as mentioned in the accompaying description of the original demo package, that this analysis should not be regarded as fully optimal, it is only offered in order to illustrate the overall setup and for example purposes.
+As mentioned in the accompanying description of the original demo package, it should be noted that this analysis should not be regarded as fully optimal.
+It is only offered to illustrate the overall setup and for example purposes.

 > **Note**
-> The initial "2wmtdemo.ini" featured two similar blocks of data before printing the F and G matrix.
-In this version we have commented out lines 513 - 534 in the ini file to prevent the inclusion of the duplicate block of data to make it easier to read the data into R.
+> The initial "2wmtdemo.ini" featured two similar data blocks before printing the F and G matrix.
+In this version, we have commented out lines 513 - 534 in the ini file to prevent the inclusion of the same data block to make it easier to read the data into R. It should be noted that the headers for the duplicate blocks of data were different, and these blocks can co-exists if needed.

 ```R
 # Load packages